SUMI-lab/Neural-Continuous-Time-Supermartingale-Certificates/README.md

-# Neural Supermartingale Certificates for Reach-Stay-Avoidance in Continuous Time
+# Neural Continuous-Time Supermartingale Certificates

 This repository contains code for the paper _Neural Supermartingale Certificates for Reach-Stay-Avoidance in Continuous Time_ by ANONYMOUS AUTHORS.